Quick Answer — What a HYROX Training Plan Should Actually Look Like

 - Stations killing your race → HYROX strength endurance programme

-- Pacing issue → improve your HYROX time
+- Pacing issue → HYROX Pacing Strategy

 - Not sure → what is a good HYROX time